|Funding Program:||Investment Road and Rail Program

 |Corridor:||Sydney - Brisbane

-The Frederickton to Eungai upgrade project will construct approximately 26.5 kilometres of four lane divided highway on a new alignment to the west of the existing Pacific Highway.
-The southern end of the project will connect to the existing Frederickton interchange .
-The northern end of the project will connect to the current dual carriageway on the northern side of the Main Northern Rail line at Eungai.
+The Frederickton to Eungai upgrade project constructed approximately 26.5 kilometres of four lane divided highway on a new alignment to the west of the old Pacific Highway.
+The southern end of the project connects to the existing Frederickton interchange.
+The northern end of the project connects to the current dual carriageway on the northern side of the Main Northern Rail line at Eungai.
 The project includes two heavy vehicle rest areas and a new grade separated interchange.

-The project will improve road safety, reduce travel times, reduce freight transport costs and improve economic efficiency.
+The project has improved road safety, reduced travel times, reduced freight transport costs and improved economic efficiency.

 Disclaimer: The material contained in this site is made available